bmhags42/Rust_Multiplier/README.md

 Found within the syntax folder is a simple application showing basic syntax for Rust.

 ## Running Program
-1. cd into multiplier directory.
+1. cd into Rust_Multiplier directory.
 Run the command "cargo run"
-2. Run the "multiplier.exe" file.
-(Path: "multiplier\target\debug\multiplier.exe")

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}